Andrejairam/Maynard/radxa-os/DevDiary.md

 I am unsure how to progress as every time I try to load an image on this eMMC it fails.
 I think I have an option to just wipe the eMMC and get the Radxa to boot direcrtly from the SD card. feels like I wasted all this time today for basically no movement.
 Fuck.

+**7/22/2025**
+I was able to format the SD card again and put Radxa's debian.
+I was able to let it boot back up which was great and testing out a few functions.
+I quickly found out the wifi connection does not work with the Linux install for some reason.
+The wifi module works with my cellphone so this could be an issue with xfinity routers and or 2.4/5ghz frequency.
+This is also a problem talked about in the Radxa forums.
+After troubleshooting their solutions and nothing worked I stopped.
+That was yesterday but didnt log it due to nothing being done.
+Today I formated the hard drive and found a different Armbian install from the community. https://github.com/armbian/community/releases, searched for zero3 and  found an image.
+Was able to flash that on the SD card and boot the system.
+Well kinda.
+I am now stuck at a black screen with

+nearing the end of the entry I got this error:

+Gave up waiting for root file system device.
+Alert!
+UUID=d4221fb8-21ec-47aa-bab2-85a7a71865cf does not exist.
+Dropping to shell!
+(initramfs)

+I am now stuck at trying to get past this screen from the information  before there is aline that references the check rootdelay= (did the system wait long enough)
+Since I dont have a linux system i tried to use my windows system to open the SD card and modify the files but this is also a new problem as I am no longer able to detect the SD card on my windows machine.
+This may be from the armbian flash.
+I will try on my macbook later when i find the usb c to usb a converter.